 The bluebird was a American Indian symbol of happiness, good health and hope.
 They displayed the bird in their art and told tales of its beauty and humility in their folklore.
 They hung hollowed out gourds over their refuse piles and meat drying areas to house the bluebirds, which would eat pesky bugs attracted to such places.

-This year at our home with 2 bluebird houses, we have been watching four bluebird couples since early spring.
+This year with only 2 bluebird houses in the our backyard, we have been watching 4 competing mated bluebird couples since early spring.

 One of the couples immediately occupied the birdhouse that my husband’s father made for me years ago, but not without a lot of difficulties with the English house sparrows who wanted to displace them.

-In our second bluebird house, the sparrows won.
-Even after repeated removal of the sparrow’s nesting materials, we couldn’t discourage these marauders, much to our dismay!
-There is no sign of the other bluebirds as they have been driven off to find a new nest site.
-We have no idea where if they found a place.
+In the second bluebird house, the sparrows eventually did win out.
+Even after repeated removal of the sparrow’s nesting materials, we couldn’t discourage the interlopers, much to our dismay!

-The successful male bluebird started scouting out nest site locations in February and March, but we have observed and read that it is the female that makes the final choice for the nest site.
+The successful bluebird couple started staking out their nest box in early March; apparently it’s the female that makes the final choice for the nest site.
 That sounds just like a human couple, doesn’t it?

-It took weeks of gathering soft grasses and pine needles, and during this time the intensity of the fights with the sparrows increased.
-The parents must stand their ground determinedly for their nest and later for their young.
+It took weeks of gathering soft grasses and a few pine needles, and during this time the intensity of fights with the sparrows increased.
+But our stalwart, feisty parents stood their ground determinedly for their nest box and later for their young.